Coins of British India: Bengal Presidency

+The Bengal Residency government ordered the coining of sikka rupees from 1793 for use as legal tender.

 Imperial coinage

 After the Indian Rebellion of 1857–58, the administration of British India was transferred from the East India Company to the British Crown.
 From 1862 till Indian independence in 1947, circulation coins were minted under the direct authority of the Crown.
 The early imperial issued coins continued to bear a fixed date, for example, rupee coins with the year 1862.
 This practice was intended to discourage the prevalent 'batta' system, i.e., a heavy penalty imposed by money changers or 'shroffs' on coins bearing an older date to account for wear and weight loss, irrespective of the actual condition of the coin.

 Victoria Queen and Empress

 Gold coinage

 Early gold coinage with Queen Victoria's crowned bust consisted of one mohur coins dated 1862.
 These coins were of the same weight (11.66 grams = one Tola) and fineness (0.9167) as the EIC issued mohurs.
 These coins, probably minted between 1866 and 1869, were trade coinage and not recognized as legal tender.
 A number of varieties (including proofs) are known with minor variations in the reverse and obverse decoration details.
 'Victoria Queen' mohurs were also struck with the year 1875, as well as 1870 proof issues with a mature bust of Victoria.

 In 1876, Victoria assumed the title of 'Empress of India' and, from 1877, the legend on the obverse of all coins was changed to 'Victoria Empress'.
 Gold mohurs with the new obverse legend were issued between 1877 and 1891.
 The mintage of these mohurs for any given date is relatively low, making them considerably scarce.
 Fractional values of the mohur (nominally valued at fifteen silver rupees) were also struck in denominations of ten and five rupees between 1870 and 1879.
 Except for a small number of ten and five rupees dated 1870, most of the fractional mohurs were proof issues.
 Varieties with both the younger and mature busts exist.